-NASFAA Leadership & Legislative Conference & Expo participants are encouraged to participate in meetings with their delegation in the U.S. Congress on Capitol Hill.
-Having financial aid professionals partake in personal interactions with members of Congress and staff delivers the on-the-ground perspectives necessary for policymakers with Higher Education Act reauthorization on the horizon.
+NASFAA Leadership & Legislative Conference & Expo participants are encouraged to participate in meetings with their elected officials in the U.S. Congress on Capitol Hill.
+With reauthorization on the horizon, having financial aid professionals meet with members of Congress and staff to provide an on-the-ground perspective is more important than ever.

-This year, the Capitol Hill Day occurred on Wednesday, February 28, in conjunction with the NASFAA Leadership & Legislative Conference & Expo.
+This year, the Capitol Hill Day will occur on Wednesday, February 27, in conjunction with the NASFAA Leadership & Legislative Conference & Expo.
 Participants are responsible for their own transportation to the Capitol Hill complex.
-Your Hill meetings should take place between 8:00 am and 12:30 pm.
-From 1:00-2:00 pm, NASFAA staff will lead a Hill Visit Debrief, which will include lunch at the Washington Hilton.
+Your Hill meetings should take place between 8:00 a.m. and 12:30 p.m.
+From 1:00-2:00 p.m., NASFAA staff will lead a Hill Visit Debrief at the Washington Hilton.
 The debrief is optional, so feel free to schedule additional meetings in the afternoon if your schedule permits.

 Participants must schedule their own Capitol Hill meetings.
 If at all possible, attempt to coordinate with other members of your state.
 Participants are encouraged to schedule at least three meetings: one with their Representative and one with each of their Senators.
 You are encouraged to begin scheduling your meetings as soon as possible.

 Contact information for Representatives and Senators can be found here:

 We suggest that you first call the office contact number provided through the respective links above and request the email address of the scheduler.
 Then, email your meeting request to the scheduler (sample email provided) and follow up with a phone call.
 In your message, identify yourself as a constituent and explain that you would like to speak to the legislator about financial aid and higher education issues the morning of Wednesday, February 27.